 A month earlier, PwC published its own Low Carbon Economy Index for 2018 which continued the bad news, revealing that not only are emissions on the rise again for 2018, but that there is not a single country achieving the decarbonization necessary to limit lobal warming to the necessary 2°C as laid out in the Paris Agreement — let alone its 1.5°C aspirational target.

 These figures highlight the discrepancy between national targets and local action, revealing a frightening level of national apathy, apathy which is further cast in a dim light by the actions of corporates and financial institutions around the world.
+Chip in a few dollars a month to help support independent cleantech coverage that helps to accelerate the cleantech revolution!

 The most important role being played to shift corporate business practices towards supporting and boosting renewable energy growth is that being played by the RE100 initiative, The Climate Group’s global initiative formed in partnership with CDP (formerly the Carbon Disclosure Project) that brings together companies committed to 100% renewable electricity.
 Two reports from the initiative, published within two months of one another, show just how important the role of corporates is for renewable energy growth.